 When you experience a dental emergency, you need a team you can trust.
-Turn to the experienced professionals at Supertooth Dental Group located in Germantown, and Bethesda, Maryland.
+Turn to the experienced professionals at Supertooth Dental Group located in Bethesda, Gaithersburg & Germantown, Maryland.
 The practice keeps openings in the daily schedule to accommodate last-minute emergencies.
 Whether it’s a sports injury or an accident, never hesitate to call the staff for guidance following a dental emergency.
 If you need an emergency appointment, call the office or book an appointment online today.

 An emergency dentist treats dental and mouth injuries requiring immediate attention.
 It’s not always easy to determine if what you’re experiencing is grounds to call your emergency dentist, but emergency dental situations usually involve saving knocked-out or broken teeth, soft tissue injuries, and bleeding.